ositaka/design-code-tips-v2/src/pages/inspiration/2020-03-04-makemepulse-showreel-2020.md

 ## © 2020 [makemepulse.com](https://www.makemepulse.com)

-I hope this video gives you some nice inspiration, in case you are making a showreel and you need great references of professional showreels made by top-notch agencies and studios.
+I hope this video gives you some nice inspiration and ideas, in case you are making a showreel, and you need great references of professional showreels made by top-notch agencies and studios.